Wednesday, December 10, 2025

 Geoplasium is deliberately resistant to standardization.
 It embraces the productive instability of partial legibility, misreading, and interpretive misfire.

-• Every execution of a Geoplasium score is an act of translation—flawed, generative, and necessary.
+• Every execution of a Geoplasium score is an act of translation.
+It may be flawed, generative, and necessary.

 • Obfuscation is not a failure, but a topological feature.
 It demands not precision, but presence.